2pro12342/2pro-s-extension-gallery/README.md

 (Coming Soon)

 ### Achievement GUI
-Achievement GUI is kind of like Panel GUI, but it can store Achievements. in the Achievement GUI extension, you can; Create/Delete an Achievement, Show/Hide an Achievement, Set an Animation to play/stop an Achievement, Achievement GUI ID's, Achievement ID's, Achievement content (Image, Title, Description), Achievement Sections, Create/Delete an Animation, Animation ID's,
+Achievement GUI is kind of like Panel GUI, but it can store Achievements. in the Achievement GUI extension, you can; Create/Delete an Achievement, Show/Hide an Achievement, Set an Animation to play/stop an Achievement, Achievement GUI ID's, Achievement ID's, Achievement content (Image, Title, Description), Achievement Sections, Create/Delete an Animation, Animation ID's, and more.

 (Coming Soon)